lwjohnst86/nefa-code/README.md

 - `load_data.R` loads or updates (if `fetch_data.R` has been changed) the dataset in the `data/` folder.
 - `setup.R` to run options for the packages.
-- `functions.R` to hold all custom functions used for the analysis.
+- Any other file that contains the functions for the analysis.

 ## `vignettes/` folder:

-Contains (at minimum) the main document file that will present the results of the analysis and likely also other files that may supplement the main document.
+Contains supplementary analyses files.

+## `doc/` folder:

+Contains the manuscript file, or at least the code used in the manuscript.

-## `data/` folder (optional):
+## `data/` folder:

 The `data` folder contains the analysis-specific dataset.
 Meaning this dataset may be a subset of an original dataset, keeping the data relevant to the research question without keeping the (potentially) larger dataset around.

+Also contains the data from the results (aka, the output of the modeling, etc).

 # Resource